Follow @scope_views

 Optics

 The FC-100DC, like most smaller Takahashi refractors, has a fluorite doublet objective with a foil-spaced air gap, made by Canon/Optron, in a fixed thread-on cell.
+However, Takahashi have carefully kept the spacers out of the light path to produce cleaner star images (this matters).

 Fluorite doublets are found in some of my favourite scopes.
 Fluorite is a mineral and scatters less light than any glass (which is why anti-reflection coatings are made of fluorides).
 Fluorite allows for a very well corrected doublet at this aperture, with the advantage of lighter weight and faster cooling than a triplet.

-Takahashi have produced a lot of variations on the theme of 4” fluorite doublet over the years.
+Takahashi have produced a lot of variations on the theme of the 4” fluorite doublet over the years.
 The current FC-100D is quite different from the original FC-100 (reviewed here) and the FS-102 (reviewed here) that was produced between the two.

 Just like the original, the current FC-100D is a Steinheil design that put its fluorite in a protected position at the back, compared with the FS-102 which was a Fraunhofer configuration with its fluorite up front.